 If you are studying abroad through a third-party program, look up information about the third party provider’s transcripts, academic credit, and school of record.
 You can see if their accrediting institution is included on the TCEL or the Domestic Credit Equivalency List (DCEL).
 Occasionally, there are TCEL or DCEL listings for third-party accrediting institutions.

-Department chairs may request more detail concerning courses taken abroad.
+Department advisors may request more detail concerning courses taken abroad.
 In these cases, the student is responsible for obtaining course syllabi from the host institution or program provider.
 We recommend that students get more courses approved and equated than they will need to take while abroad in case of cancellations or scheduling conflicts after they arrive at their study abroad site.
 Please keep in mind that international universities may not have course descriptions like those typical in the U.S. and in some instances it may be necessary to list general requirements for which credit would be appropriate (e.g. Psychology 300 level/PSYCH 3**) and update the form once students have registered at their host institution and emailed their final schedules to their advisers.

 The academic adviser must also sign the form.
 After the form is completed, it should be returned to the Study Abroad Office.